 Acrylic is an especially safe option as well.
 When it is cut, or in the situations where it does shatter, it doesn’t leave sharp edges like glass or stainless steel.
 It is also much easier and safer to install than glass.

 The one notable downside of acrylic is that it is less rigid than glass and can warp if improperly mounted.
 We recommend a rigid backing like sheet metal or plywood to provide structural support.
 You also want to make sure it’s fully sealed to prevent any hidden moisture pockets that might distort your mirror.

-Use acrylic mirror if cost, light weight, and general safety are the most important aspects of the project.
+Use an acrylic mirror if cost, lightweight, and general safety are the most important aspects of the project.
 They also work well on boats as long as they are properly installed.

 Boasting seven times more tensile strength than acrylic, 304 Stainless Steel is not just durable, it’s the most commonly-used stainless for all types of applications.
 If you work with metals, you already know about its high resistance to rust and its ubiquity in the kitchen.
 We recommend using mirrored stainless steel if you need a solid, heavy-duty alternative to glass and acrylic, all while demanding crystal-clear reflections.

 While durable, 304 stainless begins to tarnish when exposed to sodium chloride (salt).
 However, the mirror-polish (#8) on our stainless sheets improves corrosion resistance by removing crevices where pitting can occur.
 With proper maintenance, 304 mirrors will last for years in almost any environment.

 - With maintenance, can last for a lifetime

 - Heavier than acrylic